laurenbaron/ParallelizeSelectionSort/README.md

 ## Introduction
 We sought to parallelize selection sort with both OpenMP and OpenACC.
 We tested the efficiency of our parallelization by targeting multicore CPUs with both OpenMP and OpenACC.
-We also acclerated the OpenACC code with GPUs.
+We also accelerated the OpenACC code with GPUs.

 ## Requirements
 We used an NVC compiler for all of our timed runs